Recovering a Hidden Community Beyond the Kesten-Stigum Threshold in $O(|E| \log^*|V|)$ Time: Main results

 \section{Main results}

-As mentioned in the introduction, in search for the critical point where statistical and computational limits depart, we focus on the regime where $K$ is slightly sublinear in $n$ and invoke the following assumption.
+As mentioned above, in search for the critical point where statistical and computational limits depart, we focus on the regime where $K$ is slightly sublinear in $n$ and invoke the following assumption.

 \begin{assumption} As $n\to\infty,$ $p\geq q$, $p/q=O(1)$, $n^{1-o(1)} \leq K \leq o(n)$, and $\lambda$ is a positive constant. \end{assumption}